 Running the Show: Entrepreneurial women in fashion

 Garment of the week

 Paul Chaplin named this garment, 'Kōtuku', after the rare bird also known as the white heron.
 There are three parts to the garment.
 The long sleeved blouse has tie cuffs which are embellished with hei matau – Māori bone carvings in the shape of fish hooks.
 This also reinforces the connection to New Zealand fauna – fish hooks for the heron to catch its food.
 There is also a miniskirt and a long sleeveless waistcoat that wraps around the blouse and mini skirt.
 "The pockets on the waistcoat are a signature style of mine and they appeared on the other two garments I have in the collection."

 We’re not your typical museum.

 With no fixed abode other than this website, the New Zealand Fashion Museum is for anyone with a love of fashion, heritage, innovation and creativity.
-It is a museum dedicated to the curation of New Zealand’s rich fashion past, making it relevant for the present and future.
+It is a museum dedicated to the curation of New Zealand’s rich fashion story, making what we wear an essential part of the cultural conversation in the present and for the future.